bandesz/AirConnect-Synology/README.md

 You can check which architecture you have [here](https://www.synology.com/en-uk/knowledgebase/DSM/tutorial/General/What_kind_of_CPU_does_my_NAS_have).

 For the Synology Routers you should use the ARM version.

+### Install in Package Center

+Open the Package Center app.

+As this package is not an official Synology package you may have to allow packages from any publisher.
+Go to Settings and set the Trust Level to "Any publisher".

+Click on Manual Install and upload the package you just downloaded.

+Don't forget to change back the Trust level to "Synology Inc." for additional security.

 ## How it works